Sue Richards (artist)

 Sue Richards (1958 – August 2, 2014) was a Canadian artist and social entrepreneur from Guelph, Ontario.
 Sue moved to Guelph in 1981 to attend the University of Guelph.
 In 2002 she launched the Breast of Canada calendar in support of breast health and breast cancer prevention.

 Biography

-Following graduation and prior to starting the calendar, Richards helped grow the Hillside Festival during its first decade and served as Artistic Director from 1990–1992.
+Following graduation and prior to starting the calendar, Richards helped grow the Hillside Festival during its first decade and served as Artistic Director from 1990 to 1992.